JasperHof/JasperHof.github.io/pages/index.md

 ./ldak6.linux --kvik-step3 kvik --bfile data --genefile genefile --max-threads 4
 ```

+The main output files of LDAK-KVIK are `kvik.step2.assoc` and `kvik.step3.remls.all`, which contain the results from single-SNP and gene-based association analysis, respectively.

 ## Installation

 LDAK-KVIK can be run on both [Linux and Mac](/docs/downloads).
 It is also possible to install the Linux-version of LDAK via [conda](http://anaconda.org/genomedk/ldak5) using the command lines: